Junichi Okada

-Junichi Okada (岡田 准一, Okada Jun'ichi) is an actor, fight choreographer and a former member of Japanese boy band V6, which was under the management of Johnny & Associates.
-He joined Johnny & Associates at the age of 14.
+Junichi Okada (岡田 准一, Okada Jun'ichi) is an actor, fight choreographer and a former member of Japanese boy band V6.

+Career

 Music career

 In the summer of 1995, Okada participated in Johnny's Pre-School, part of the NTV program Tensai, Takeshi no Genki ga Deru Terebi (天才・たけしの元気が出るテレビ!!).
 He passed the audition and joined Johnny & Associates at the age of 14.
 After being in Johnny's for only a short period of three months, he made his debut as the youngest member of the idol group V6.
 Unlike the rest of the members in the group, he did not have much experience as Johnny's Jr. The first time that he had been on a music program was only after the debut of V6.
 Their debut song was "Music For the People".

 Okada can play the guitar, as well as the piano.
 His mother is a piano teacher.
 His voice is in the middle range, and hence his solos usually include slower ballads.
-Recently, he has been given longer solos in V6 songs, such as "Way of Life".
-He also reveals that during V6's 2008 concert Vibes, he was directing most of the lightning, staging, and costumes.
+Later in his career as member of V6, he was given longer solo songs, such as "Way of Life".
+He also revealed that during V6's 2008 concert Vibes, he was directing most of the lightning, staging, and costumes.

 Acting career

 Dramas

-Beside being a V6 member, Okada is an accomplished actor with eleven movies, in eight of which he plays the lead, and sixteen dramas, in four of which he plays the lead.
-In a Shounen Club Premium interview on May 7, 2009, he revealed that it was the Japanese drama Kisarazu Cat's Eye that caught the attention of viewers and directors, and made them aware of his acting ability.
+In a Shounen Club Premium interview on May 7, 2009, he said that the Japanese drama Kisarazu Cat's Eye caught the attention of viewers and directors, and made them aware of his acting ability.
 The success of the drama led to the making of two movie sequels, Kisarazu Cat's Eye: Nihon Series and Kisarazu Cat's Eye: World Series.
 His other notable dramas include Tiger & Dragon, a comedy drama about rakugo, a form of Japanese comedy acted only by one person telling that story. and SP (also known as Security Police), an action suspense drama about a team of security police bodyguards in charge of protecting important people in the government.
 With Shinichi Tsutsumi as his co-star, the drama drew in overall ratings of 15.35% despite its Saturday 11:00 p.m.
 (JST) time slot; its special episode broadcast in 2008 also received a viewership rating of 21.5%.